-Who are the major employers of Option graduates?
+Who are the major employers of Aerospace major graduates?

 The major employers in the Toronto area are Bombardier (aircraft), Pratt & Whitney (turbofan engines) and MDA Space Missions.
 Bombardier and Pratt & Whitney also have operations in the Montreal area.
 Other employers in the aerospace field are CAE (flight simulators, Montreal), General Dynamics (Ottawa), Boeing (Winnipeg), Honeywell (control systems, Mississauga), Messier Dowty (landing gear, Ajax), COM DEV (space technology, Cambridge), Goodrich (landing gear, Oakville), etc.